Hempsted Playgroup and Toddlers

 A document giving the person’s permanent National Insurance Number and name (i.e. P45,P60 or National Insurance Card plus either a full birth certificate issued in the UK which includes the names of the holder’s parents or birth certificate from the channel Islands, Isle of Man or Ireland

 DBS and other suitability checks will be required for a manager or nominated person and a Health declaration.
 All staff will require an enhanced DBS Disclosure.

 Arrange an interview

-The most suitable applicants are telephoned by the chairperson and given a time for interview.
+The most suitable applicants are contacted by the Manager and given a time for interview.
 Applicants must be asked to bring along their existing enhanced DBS certificates if they have one.